binaryberry/seal/README.md

 - To get a new `GITHUB_TOKEN`, head to: https://github.com/settings/tokens
 - To get a new `SLACK_WEBHOOK`, head to: https://<your_organisation_here>.slack.com/services/new/incoming-webhook

 To test the script locally, go to Slack and create a channel or private group called "#angry-seal-bot-test".
-Then run `./bin/informative_seal.rb your_team_name` in your command line, and you should see the post in the #angry-seal-bot-test channel.
+Then run `./bin/seal.rb your_team_name` in your command line, and you should see the post in the #angry-seal-bot-test channel.

 You should also set up the following custom emojis in Slack:
 - :informative_seal:
 - :angrier_seal:
 - :seal_of_approval:

 You can use the images in images/emojis that have the corresponding names.

-When that works, you can push the app to Heroku, add the GITHUB_TOKEN and SLACK_WEBHOOK environment variables to heroku, and use the Heroku scheduler add-on to create repeated rasks - I set Informative Seal to run at 9.30am every morning (the seal won't post on weekends), and will set Angry Seal to run every afternoon.
+When that works, you can push the app to Heroku, add the GITHUB_TOKEN and SLACK_WEBHOOK environment variables to heroku, and use the Heroku scheduler add-on to create repeated rasks - I set the seal to run at 9.30am every morning (the seal won't post on weekends)

 Any questions feel free to contact me on Twitter -  my handle is binaryberry